-15/21 John O. Etchison House (formerly Madison Etchison House), 25611 Long Corner Road
+15/21 John O. Etchison House (formerly Madison Etchison House), 25611 Long Corner Road (Removed from the Locational Atlas by the Planning Board)

 The John O. Etchison House is a five-bay frame farmhouse, likely built about 1882.
 John Osborne Etchison established a farm after acquiring 74 acres of land from his father, Madison Etchison, and others.
 The house has been altered with artificial siding, replacement windows, and rear and side additions and enclosures.
 The farm is in the vicinity of the Bootjack community, named for the distinctive shape of the road intersection.